PlayableLab FAQs

 What can an invitee do?

-- See your engine, video-playable, and AI-Motion projects, your asset library, edit any of them, export, and consume their own credits / export quota.
+- See your engine and video-playable projects, your asset library, edit any of them, export, and consume their own credits / Playable-Export quota.
+They can also open AI-Video under your account and generate marketing videos against your credit / Playable-Export pool.
 They cannot delete your projects or assets.

 Who pays for an invitee's AI calls and exports?

-- The caller's account always — the invitee uses their own credits and their own export quota.
+- The caller's account always — the invitee uses their own credits and their own Playable-Export quota.
 The inviter is never charged for an invitee's action.

 How do I revoke a collaboration?